csskit/csskit/website/benchmarks.md

 Parsing is a critical step that happens before any transformations.
 This benchmark measures the core parsing engine's speed on real-world CSS files.
 Optimizations here improve performance for all csskit operations since parsing is always the first step.
+Lower numbers are better.

 <div id="criterion-parse-chart" style="width: 100%; height: 400px;"></div>